 - stormwater runoff from impervious areas, such as pavement and roofs that do not enter municipal storm drains.

-How to Regulate Phosphorus Discharge
+How to Regulate Phosphorus Discharges

 In October 2007, EPA and the Massachusetts Dept. of Environmental Protection (MassDEP) announced aggressive targets to reduce harmful levels of the nutrient phosphorus from entering the Charles River through stormwater.